Scalar resonance contributions in the $D_{s1}(2460)^{+} \rightarrow D_{s}^{+}\pi^{+}\pi^{-}$ reaction: Numerical results

 In addition, we also calculate the scattering length of the $DK$ channel by using the following formula

 where $M_{\mathrm{th}}$ is the $DK$ threshold, and $T$ is the scattering amplitude in Eq. (\ref{eq:BSE}).
-In our calculation, we have $a=(-0.06+0.54i)$ fm.
+In our calculation, we have $a=(-0.12+0.55i)$ fm.
 Its absolute value is close to the theoretical result in Ref. \cite{Guo:2009ct}, but larger than the lattice QCD calculation \cite{Liu:2012zya}, while smaller than the data extracted using the K-matrix model in the LHCb experiment \cite{LHCb:2024iuo}.

-On the other hand, in the below row of Fig. \ref{fig:TXX}, we can see that the $f_{0}(500)$ resonance appears in the amplitude from $\pi\pi$ to $\pi\pi$ channel, while the $f_{0}(980)$ resonance appears in all three amplitudes.
-The pole position corresponding to the $f_{0}(500)$ resonance is $\sqrt{s_{p}}=(0.472-0.189i)$ GeV when taking $\mu=1.017$ GeV.
-Its mass is as same as the experiment data, while its width $0.378$ GeV is more than $70\%$ larger than the experimental value $0.224$ GeV \cite{LHCb:2024iuo}.
+On the other hand, in the lower row of Fig. \ref{fig:TXX}, we can see that the $f_{0}(500)$ resonance appears in the amplitude from $\pi\pi$ to $\pi\pi$ channel, while the $f_{0}(980)$ resonance appears in all three amplitudes.
+The pole position corresponding to the $f_{0}(500)$ resonance is $\sqrt{s_{p}}=(0.471-0.181i)$ GeV when taking $\mu=1.078$ GeV.
+Its mass is as same as the experiment data, while its width $0.362$ GeV is more than $60\%$ larger than the experimental value $0.224$ GeV \cite{LHCb:2024iuo}.
 Therefore, it will have a significant effect on the properties of the $T_{c\bar{s}}$ state.
 Actually, the $f_{0}(980)$ state can also be reproduced in the $S$-wave scattering amplitude of the $\pi\pi$ coupled channel system, but it is not in the energy range of our interest, and thus can be ignored.
+In addition, the parameters obtained from the fitting in this paper can also well describe the phase shift of $\pi\pi\rightarrow\pi\pi$ with $I(J)=0(0)$, as shown in Fig. \ref{fig:pipiPhaseShift}.

 Based on the above results, we are confident that this new $T_{c\bar{s}}$ state is dynamically generated in the $S$-wave interactions of the $D_{s}\pi$ and $DK$ coupled channels.
 It is similar to the $T_{c\bar{s}}(2900)$ state for the $D_{s}^{*}\rho$ system and the $X(5568)$ state for the $B_{s}\pi$ system in Refs. \cite{Albaladejo:2016eps,Molina:2022jcd,Duan:2023lcj}.
 A difference from the Ref. \cite{Molina:2022jcd} is that, in this work no pole is found, and the $T_{c\bar{s}}(2900)$ is classified as a threshold effect, where there is also a cusp structure in the amplitude.
 It should be emphasized that although there are clear cusp structures in the amplitudes in above row of Fig. \ref{fig:TXX}, the calculated invariant mass distributions in below row of Fig. \ref{fig:Figs123} do not have this characteristic.
 Further experimental measurements are necessary to further determine the properties of this new $T_{c\bar{s}}$ state.
 We suggest experimental colleagues to further explore its properties in bottom mesons decays.